cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 # Is AOT Compilation with GraalVM the Future of Java?

 The benefits of AOT compilation for native cloud applications have increased the interest in this technology.
 The Java ecosystem is adopting this technology with enthusiasm.
-At the moment of writing, three major frameworks benefit from GraalVM to build and optimize applications:
+At the moment of writing, four major frameworks benefit from GraalVM to build and optimize applications:

 - [Quarkus](https://quarkus.io) (by RedHat)
 - [Micronaut](https://micronaut.io) (by The Micronaut Foundation)